Talking Angela

-Talking Angela is a mobile game (formerly a chatterbot), developed by Slovenian studio Outfit7 as part of the Talking Tom & Friends series.
+Talking Angela is a mobile game (formerly a chatbot), developed by Slovenian studio Outfit7 as part of the Talking Tom & Friends series.
 It was released on 13 November 2012 and December 2012 for iPhone, iPod and iPad, January 2013 for Android, and January 2014 for Google Play.
 The game's successor, the My Talking Angela game, was released in December 2014.

-The game takes place in a café in Paris and allows players to interact with Angela in different ways.
+The game takes place in a café in Paris and allows players to interact with Angela, an anthropomorphic white cat in different ways.
 Players can use coins to purchase makeup, accessories and items, as well as drinks that will trigger different visual effects.
 The fortune cookie button causes Angela to read out a fortune cookie, while the bird icon will prompt birds to fly around the screen, or have Angela feed them.
 Players can also pet or poke Angela, as well the café's sign.

 Prior to their removal, the game featured a chat system and a camera button.
-Users can engage in conversations with Angela, ask for quizzes or initiate a short snippet of the song "That's Falling In Love".
-If the player was to type in "who is an idiot?", Angela would respond with a random swear word.
-Additionally, inquiring Angela about sexual topics would cause her to reply with "do you want to talk about sex?", though she will quickly change the topic regardless of what the player writes next.

-Due to the pedophile hoax, Angela received a blue dress, as well as a different eye reflection.
+A hoax claiming that Angela's eyes were hidden cameras that enabled hackers or paedophiles to watch children was spread.
+Despite the claims, Snopes and The Guardian found no evidence.
+Due to the paedophile hoax, Angela received a blue dress, as well as an altered eye asset with a different reflection, and later the chat and camera functions were removed altogether.